 Shelton in Buffalo County, Nebraska — The American Midwest (Upper Plains)

 Location.
-40° 46.84′ N, 98° 44.05′ W. Marker is in Shelton, Nebraska, in Buffalo County.
-Marker is at the intersection of Lincoln Highway (U.S. 30) and C Street, on the right when traveling west on Lincoln Highway.
-Click for map.
-Marker is at or near this postal address: 128 C Street, Shelton NE 68876, United States of America.
+40° 46.804′ N, 98° 44.037′ W. Marker is in Shelton, Nebraska, in Buffalo County.
+Marker is at the intersection of U.S. 30 and South C Street, on the left when traveling west on U.S. 30.
+Touch for map.
+Marker is in this post office area: Shelton NE 68876, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Shelton Pioneers (within shouting distance of this marker); Joseph E. Johnson and the Huntsmanís Echo (about 500 feet away, measured in a direct line); Original Townsite of Wood River (approx. 4.5 miles away); The Soldiers Free Homestead Colony (approx. 6.2 miles away); Memorial Tree (approx. 6.3 miles away); Gibbon (approx. 6.3 miles away); First Buffalo County Court House (approx. 6.3 miles away); Wood River Veterans Memorial (approx. 7.4 miles away).
-Click for a list of all markers in Shelton.
+Meisner Bank Building (within shouting distance of this marker); Joseph E. Johnson and the Huntsman’s Echo (about 500 feet away, measured in a direct line); Original Townsite of Wood River (approx. 4˝ miles away); The Soldiers Free Homestead Colony (approx. 6.2 miles away); Memorial Tree (approx. 6.3 miles away); Gibbon (approx. 6.3 miles away); First Buffalo County Court House (approx. 6.3 miles away); Wood River Veterans Memorial (approx. 7.4 miles away).
+Touch for a list and map of all markers in Shelton.